About the commission

 Huge social, demographic and technological changes have taken place since the NHS and social care systems were established in 1948.
 People are living longer, often with multiple long-term conditions, while the boundaries between health and social care are becoming increasingly blurred.

 Despite this, services are still largely based on an outdated model of care founded on single episodes of treatment in hospitals, with social care provided under a separate system.
 With the NHS and social care facing unprecedented challenges, it is time to ask whether the post-war settlement, which established separate systems for health and social care, remains fit for purpose.

 The challenges facing health and social care are significant and urgent.
-The Commission's work will seek to inform the debate on the sustainability of the current NHS and social care funding models and ensure that questions about funding are addressed alongside analysis of how best to meet the needs of 21st-century patients and service users.
-It will report before the next General Election, in time to influence the party manifestos and inform the incoming government's agenda at the start of the next Parliament.
+The commission's final report will inform the debate on the sustainability of the current NHS and social care funding models and ensure that questions about funding are addressed alongside analysis of how best to meet the needs of 21st-century patients and service users.
+It was published in time to influence the party manifestos and inform the incoming government's agenda at the start of the next Parliament.

-What questions is the Commission seeking to answer?
+What questions was the commission seeking to answer?

-The Commission will ask whether the post-war settlement – which established the NHS as a universal service, free at the point of use and social care as a separately funded, means-tested service – remains fit for purpose.
-It will explore whether, and if so how, the settlement should be re-shaped by bringing the NHS and social care system closer together.
+The commission asked whether the post-war settlement – which established the NHS as a universal service, free at the point of use and social care as a separately funded, means-tested service – remains fit for purpose.
+It explored whether, and if so how, the settlement should be re-shaped by bringing the NHS and social care system closer together.